AlokJha51/Ownership/readme.md

 This project is intended to explain the Ownership Rules in Rust Programming Language.

-  # There are two phases in this project:
+  # There are two concepts in this project:
     Ownership
     Unsafe Rust Concept